Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Experimental Details

 In the relocate environment, the arm must pick up a ball and move it to a target position, requiring coordinated grasping and relocation of an object in 3D space.
 For all of these environments, rewards are sparse and typically only given upon task completion, increasing the exploration difficulty.

 In the antmaze environment, the aforementioned ant agent is placed in a maze environment and must navigate from a defined start point to a goal.
 Rewards are binary: $1$ for reaching the goal and $0$ otherwise.

-Varying sizes of the maze were tested: umaze (U-shaped), medium and large; which are naturally also of increasing difficulty.
+\paragraph{Datasets.} We use offline datasets as provided by Minari \citep{minari}.
+For each of the environments above, depending on the type of environment (whether it is under D4RL (Adroit) or mujoco (locomotion)), there are several types of offline datasets.
+These are detailed in \autoref{tab:env_description:1} and \autoref{tab:env_description:2}.

+The exact number of steps may vary per environment, but hopper and pen are representative of the locomotion and Adroit tasks respectively.
+We refer to \citet{minari} for more granular details for each environment.

-\subsection{Computing infrastructure and wall-time comparison.}
+\subsection{Computing Infrastructure and Wall-time Comparison.}

 We performed our experiments on a cluster that includes CPU nodes (approximately 280 cores) and GPU nodes (approximately 110 NVIDIA GPUs, ranging from Titan X to A6000, set up mostly in 4- and 8-GPU configurations).
-On the same cluster, the wall run time of \algname is approximately 1.5 times the run time of regular RLPD and is comparable to Off2On.
+On the same cluster, the wall run time of \algname is approximately 1.25 times the runtime of regular RLPD, and is about half the runtime of PEX and BOORL (offline pretraining included).
+This highlights the superior sample and compute efficiency of \algname.